kajchang/EuroFacts/README.md

 ### Text Formatting

-Text in descriptions and in the future other fields is run through a parser located in `src/components/TextParser` that transforms calls like `Country(Great Britain)` into a link and preview to the corresponding page.
+Text in descriptions and in the future other fields is run through a parser located in `src/components/TextParser` that transforms calls like `CountryPage(Great Britain)` into a link and preview to the corresponding page.